SunTheCourier/Splatoon-2-Meme-Mod/README.md

 ****1.**** Install LayeredFS.<br>

-****2.**** Download latest from [releases](https://github.com/SunTheCourier/Splatoon-2-Meme-ROM-hack/releases) and place game files under /atmosphere/titles/"TitleID"/ , where "TitleID" is the title id for your region.
+****2.**** Download latest from [releases](https://github.com/SunTheCourier/Splatoon-2-Meme-ROM-hack/releases) or compile yourself from source and place game files under /atmosphere/titles/"TitleID"/ , where "TitleID" is the title id for your region.
 (You can find a list below.
 Octo Expansion uses a sperate title id to load files from the normal one. **Do not use if you do not own Octo Expansion.**)<br>